-As of March 31, 2024 and December 31, 2023, the liability associated with the TRA was approximately \$24.9 million and \$17.6 million, respectively.
+As of June 30, 2024 and December 31, 2023, the liability associated with the TRA was approximately \$24.9 million and \$17.6 million, respectively.
 Payments under the TRA that are on account of liabilities arising in connection with the Business Combination will be revalued at the end of each reporting period with the gain or loss recognized in earnings.
-As of March 31, 2024 and December 31, 2023, the Company carried \$7.3 million and \$13.2 million, respectively of its TRA liability at fair value, as it is contingent consideration from the Business Combination.
-The remaining portion of the TRA liability is carried at a value equal to the expected future payments under the TRA
+As of June 30, 2024 and December 31, 2023, the Company carried \$6.9 million and \$13.2 million, respectively of its TRA liability at fair value, as it is contingent consideration from the Business Combination.
+The remaining portion of the TRA liability is carried at a value equal to the expected future payments under the TRA.

-In connection with the TRA, certain parties to the Business Combination who received Class B Units in Umbrella have the ability to exchange Class B Units in Umbrella for shares of Class A Common Stock in the Company on a 1:1 exchange basis.
+In connection with the TRA, certain parties to the Business Combination who received Class B Units in Umbrella have the ability to exchange Class B Units in Umbrella (along with their paired Class B shares) for shares of Class A Common Stock in the Company on a 1:1 exchange basis.
 These future exchanges are anticipated to be treated as taxable exchanges which may provide an increase in the tax basis of the assets of the Company and therefore provide for additional payments under the TRA.
 TRA liabilities that are generated on account of future exchanges will be recorded under ASC 450, Contingencies.
-On August 31, 2023, holders of Class B Units exchanged 1,813,248 Class B Paired Interests with the Company, in exchange for shares of Class A Common Stock on a 1:1 basis totaling an amount equal to \$7.31 multiplied by the total number of shares of Class B Paired Interests with the Company, in exchange for shares of Class B Paired Interests with the Company, in exchange for shares of Class B Common Stock on a 1:1 basis totaling an amount equal to \$7.31 multiplied by the total number of shares of Class B Paired Interests with the Company, in exchange for shares of Class A Common Stock on a 1:1 basis totaling an amount equal to \$6.61 multiplied by the total number of shares of Class B Common Stock exchanged at the time of the transaction.
+On August 31, 2023, holders of Class B Units exchanged 1,813,248 Class B Paired Interests with the Company, for shares of Class A Common Stock on a 1:1 basis totaling an amount equal to \$7.31 multiplied by the total number of shares of Class A Common Stock exchanged 4,954,518 Class B Paired Interests with the Company, for shares of Class A Common Stock on a 1:1 basis totaling an amount equal to \$6.61 multiplied by the total number of shares of Class B Common Stock exchanged at the time of the transaction.
+On May 14, 2024, holders of Class B Common Stock exchanged 286,242 Class B Paired Interests with the Company, for shares of Class A Common Stock on a 1:1 basis totaling an amount equal to \$4.69 multiplied by the total number of shares of Class B Common Stock exchanged at the time of the transaction.